scottishgovernment/resources.mygov.scot/_criterion/consistent-user-experience.md

 ### In the discovery assessment

-To pass the discovery assessment, the service team usually needs to show that they are using the mygov.scot or GDS design patterns, toolkit and style guide
+To pass, the service team usually need to show that they are using the mygov.scot or GDS design patterns, toolkit and style guide

 ### In the alpha and beta assessment

-To pass their alpha and beta assessments they usually need to explain:
+To pass, the service team usually need to:

-* how their team has included designers, content designers and front-end developers
+* explain how their team has included designers, content designers and front-end developers
-* how the service has used the mygov.scot or GDS design patterns, front-end tool kit and style guide
+* explain how the service has used the mygov.scot or GDS design patterns, front-end tool kit and style guide
 * show they’ve got a start and end page on mygov.scot and that both are optimised for users

 To pass the beta assessment they also need to show: